 Welcome to the calculative yet exciting world of Financial Technology, which we also know as FinTech!
 These days, FinTech is encountering rapid positive change.
 As per the study of ExpertMarketResearch, the FinTech market was last valued at $194.1 billion in 2022 and is projected to reach $492.81 billion by 2028 at a CAGR of 16.8% during the forecast period of 2023-2028.

 With the continuous evolution of the FinTech industry, it becomes essential to stay up-to-date with the latest FinTech trends and developments.

-These days, Financial Technology or FinTech is encountering a rapidly positive change.
-Progress in this industry is implied to help banks, financial institutions, and their clients who opt for their services to abstain from overspending, navigate risks, and usually deal with their finances better.
+From mobile payments and online banking to online stock marketing investments, and above all, getting a worry-free, super secure payment transaction backed by Blockchain, the FinTech industry has been through many evolutions, and still, it’s on its way to evolve more!
+Progress in this industry is implied to help banks, financial institutions, and users who opt for their services to abstain from overspending, navigate risks, and usually deal with their finances conveniently.

 What is FinTech?

 FinTech is not an acronym but definitely a short-term for financial technology, making use of compatible industry-leading technologies to innovate and improve financial services.
 It encompasses a wide array of use cases, including mobile banking, quick digital payments, peer-to-peer lending/borrowing, new credit options, robo-advisory, and many other services.

 Whether implemented in combination or individually, FinTech solutions can make a business more helpful to be able to proactively interact with employees, clients, or suppliers.
 Additionally, FinTech solutions can organize business operations by combining many software products into one completely digital ERP solution, which we also know as B2B SaaS integration.

 Online selling of products and services, receiving digital payments in any form, and from anywhere that is feasible and legal for every party involved, which is the reality made by FinTech.